iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 self.request.sendall(bytes(out,'utf-16'))
 ```

 So, now that we defined the way we want our socket to react to messages, we just need to initialize it!
-To do so, we use a context manager, which is for example the `open folder` form in Python `with open() as f:`.
+To do so, we use a [context manager](https://realpython.com/python-with-statement/), which is for example the `open folder` form in Python `with open(...) as f:`.

 Here, it is the initialization of our socket :
 ```py